 One of the efficient ways of controlling data is by using Microsoft 365 and to be more specific Exchange Online and OneDrive which enable instant syncing between all devices and OneDrive Cloud.
 And with the eDiscovery hold feature in OneDrive when a file or some files have been deleted intentionally or accidentally the admin will be notified and he can restore those files even after 3 months.

-Also, using Exchange Server Online and activating the eDiscovery hold feature, if an employee erases his e-mails intentionally or accidentally, the system administrator can restore those deleted e-mails.
+Also, using Exchange Server Online and activating the litigation hold feature, if an employee erases his e-mails intentionally or accidentally, the system administrator can restore those deleted e-mails.

 For more information about how to use eDiscovery hold, see this link.